JohannaTrost/seqsharp/README.md

 # Seqsharp: Sequence Simulations Have A Real(ism) Problem

-This is a tool that uses Convolutional Neural Networks (CNNs) to discriminate simulated and empirical multiple sequence alignments (MSAs) based on their site-wise composition.
+This is a tool that uses Convolutional Neural Networks (CNNs) to discriminate simulated and empirical multiple sequence alignments (MSAs) based on their site-wise compositions.
 The classifier's accuracy, measured as the Balanced Accuracy (BACC), that is the average of accuracies per class, serves as a metric to assess the realism of sequence evolution simulations.

 Key components:

 - `seqsharp/pretrained_models`: Here we provide the pre-trained seq#-models presented in our paper.
 They were trained on simulations using various evolutionary models for both DNA and protein sequences.
+In addition to the pretrained CNNs there are also pre-trained logistic regression models for all protein simulation settings.
+These were trained on average MSA compositions.
 - The modules included in the seqsharp-package enable training, testing, and evaluation of (pre-trained) seq#-models.
 They can be used directly or through the CLI.
 Below, you will find commands to reproduce the results in our paper.
 - `seqsharp/compare_models.ipynb`: This Jupyter notebook offers a comprehensive analysis and comparison of the performance of our pre-trained models.
 It generates tables and figures that are included in the supplementary material of our paper.
 - `protein_simulations`: This folder includes a CLI that allows to reproduce the simulated protein data collections of our study.